isomerpages/govtech-stp/_traveller-resources/COVID19 Travel Insurance and Medical Treatment for Inbound Travellers.md

 description: ""
 ---

+This page contains information on the following issues:

+1. COVID-19 Travel Insurance
+2. Medical Treatment Facilities for COVID-19
+3. Medical Treatment Costs

-## Mandatory COVID-19 Travel Insurance
+### COVID-19 Travel Insurance

-### Short-term Visitors
+#### Mandatory Insurance for Short-term Visitors

-Short-term visitors applying to enter Singapore via the [Air Travel Pass (ATP)](/atp/overview),  [Reciprocal Green Lanes (RGLs)](/rgl/overview) and [Vaccinated Travel Lane (VTL)](/vtl/requirements-and-process) will need to have travel insurance for their COVID-19-related medical treatment and hospitalisation costs in Singapore, with a minimum coverage of S$30,000.
-The travel insurance will help them pay for the costs of their medical treatment in Singapore.
+All short-term visitors applying to enter Singapore via the [Air Travel Pass (ATP)](/atp/overview),  [Reciprocal Green Lanes (RGLs)](/rgl/overview) and [Vaccinated Travel Lane (Air)](/vtl/requirements-and-process) will need to have travel insurance for their COVID-19-related medical treatment and hospitalisation costs in Singapore, with a minimum coverage of S$30,000 (based on COVID-19 bill sizes at private hospitals).
+This is a requirement regardless of the traveller's vaccination or recovery status, as there is still a risk that these travellers can get a COVID-19 infection and require medical attention.

+The travel insurance will help with the costs of their medical treatment in Singapore.
+Please ensure sufficient coverage as travellers will have to pay for their own treatment costs beyond their insurance coverage.

 Visitors should <u>purchase such travel insurance prior to travelling to Singapore</u>, either from Singapore-based or overseas insurers.